Discrete optimal transport is a strong audio adversarial attack: Methodology: Discrete OT Attack

-We define the mapping $\hat{T}$ as the baricentric projection of the OT map over top-$k$ vectors, Note that this formula coincides with~(\ref{bar}) only when $k = N$.
-We use $k=5,$ as it was shown in~\cite{DVCOT}, the quality of conversion does not change much for $3\leq k\leq 10,$ but it degradates for large $k.$ After the transformation $\mathbf{x}\mapsto \mathbf{\hat{y}},$ we convert the predicted embeddings $\mathbf{\hat{y}}$ back into waveform $\mathrm{\hat{y}}$ using HiFi-GAN vocoder (see Sec.~\ref{sec:6}).
+By retaining only the $k$ largest transport normalized weights $\tilde{\gamma}_{ij}$, we obtain $k$DOT-VC method.
+We use $k=5$; as~\cite{DVCOT} shows, the conversion quality remains stable for $3 \leq k \leq 10$ and degrades for larger values of $k$.

-The intuition behind this attack is simple: the approximate map $\hat{T}$ shifts the empirical distribution of generated speech toward the target (real) distribution.
-Since countermeasure systems are trained to reject synthetic distributions and accept real speech, moving the generated distribution closer to the real one can reduce detection performance — i.e., produce a strong, dataset-agnostic adversarial effect.
+The intuition behind this attack is simple: the approximate map $T$ shifts the empirical distribution of generated speech toward the target (real speech) distribution.
+Since CMs are trained to reject synthetic distributions and accept real speech, moving the generated distribution closer to the real one can reduce detection performance, i.e., produce a strong, dataset- and model-agnostic adversarial effect.